ctorney/uavTracker/README.md

 ```

 ## Steps to create the tracker are
-### 1. Training
+### 0. pre-training
+   This pre-training is usually necessary as a way to clear/check or create from scratch annotations for your target animal.
+We leverage often decent performance of a generic object detector to generate imperfect annotated data (prepTrain) and then allow corrections (annotate.py).
+It is also known as transfer learning because we are not training (train.py) from scratch but take an existing model.
-   Step 1 is to generate training samples.
+   Step 0 is to generate training samples.
 Code to generate samples is in the directory train.
   * To prepare samples we use the YOLOv3 pretrained weights on the images.
 This is done with  `prepTrain.py` code:
 ```
 usage: prepTrain.py [-h] --config CONFIG --ddir DDIR